 What is a Golf Handicap?

-In golf, handicap is used in several different ways depending on the context.
+In golf, a handicap is used in several different ways depending on the context.
 If you wanted to know what a viable par for a particular course is given its difficulty and your ability, this would be the Course Handicap.

 Your Course Handicap gives you a better idea of how to interpret your performance and how to compare your outing with others who are playing at different skill levels other than yours.